Tecnica Mach1 MV 130 Review

 We did not encounter durability issues during testing.
 The replaceable toe and heel caps are easy to changeout extending the boot's life from pavement wear and tear.
 The sturdy PU construction with a carbon spine appears very resilient to abrasion and abuse.

 The increased toe cap space kept our feet from getting cold on single-digit mornings standing in lift lines.
 On that same token, we found the boot to stay comfortably cool on hot spring afternoons.
+The CAS liner utilizes Celliant and lambswool to promote warmth.
+Celliant is a third-party company that creates fabrics, they claim, that absorb body heat and reflect it back as infrared heat.
+Celliant claims this increases local circulation and oxygen availability keeping you warmer.
+They state this has been tested and proven in clinical trials.

 If you are interested, Celliant provides in-depth information on their website regarding their technology.
 During testing, we rejoiced in warm toes and feet throughout the coldest winter days.
 As with any higher performing boot, you can expect on warmer days to find the need to unbuckle to allow for boot swelling.
 It will be up to you to determine the trade-off between comfort and performance because it is hard to have both.
 That being said, for us, we found the Mach 1 threads the needle nicely.